cran/scDHA/README.md

 The scDHA software package can perform cell segregation through unsupervised learning, dimension reduction and visualization, cell classification, and time-trajectory inference on single-cell RNA sequencing data.

 # News
-- The package is now available on CRAN.
+- The package is now available on [CRAN](https://cran.r-project.org/package=scDHA).
-- The backend changes from Tensorflow to Torch.
-Torch is called directly from R. Python environment is not required.
+- The machine learning framework is changed from Tensorflow to Torch.
+Torch can be called directly from R. Python environment is no longer required.

 # How to install:
 - The package can be installed from this repository.